parasaurolophus/rader.us/philosophy/computability.md

 made and how those materials are combined to form a "length of rope".
-Laying such concerns aside, if you choose to continue the subdividing process on the bits of fiber that are the tiny remnants of what is no longer a rope, you will reach a point where you are pulling apart microscopic bits of composite materials into mono-molecular chunks.
+Laying such concerns aside, if you choose to continue the subdividing process on the bits of fiber that are the tiny remnants of what is no longer a rope, you will reach a point where you are pulling apart microscopic chunks of composite materials into mono-molecular bits.
 Keep going and you will eventually reach a point where you are separating molecules into the their constituent elemental atoms.
 Continue, and you will start pulling atoms apart into clouds of electrons, protons and neutrons.
 Keep at it, and you will see vast numbers of every species in the "particle zoo" until you arrive at some final level